dojot/dojot/x509-identity-mgmt/ejbca/README.md

 ## Settings to enable the super admin user to access the EJBCA

-During the EJBCA configuration process at container startup, it is possible to enable the creation of the super admin user. this option is interesting in a development environment, but not advisable in production environments for security reasons.
+During the EJBCA configuration process at container startup, it is possible to enable the creation of the super admin user.
+This option is interesting in a development environment, but not advisable in production environments for security reasons.

 | Variable | Description |
 |----------|-------------|